bparanj/crystal/electronics/book/energy-frequency-vibration/watt.md

 1 Watt = 1 Newton × 1 meter per second

-In simpler terms:
-- Newton measures force (push/pull)
+Newton measures force (push/pull)
-- Watt measures power (how quickly you use energy)
+Watt measures power (how quickly you use energy)

 When you lift a 1kg weight (≈10 Newtons):

-- Lifting it slowly (1 meter in 2 seconds) = 5 Watts
+Lifting it slowly (1 meter in 2 seconds) = 5 Watts
-- Lifting it quickly (1 meter in 1 second) = 10 Watts
+Lifting it quickly (1 meter in 1 second) = 10 Watts

 Same force (Newtons), but different power (Watts) because of speed.